Val Haller

-Val Haller (born Adrian Osborne) (February 12th 1952 - December 16th 2012) was a British musician.
+Val Haller (born Adrian Osborne) (12 February 1952 – 16 December 2012) was an English musician.
 Primarily a bass guitarist, he was also a vocalist, keyboardist, and composer.
 Haller played with Wayne County & the Electric Chairs, The Flying Lizards, The Lords of the New Church, Paint and Savage Republic.
 He was half of the duo Autumnfair.

 Career

 Haller grew up in the west of England.
 An orphan, he was raised by a minister and his wife.

 Haller's first venture into the music industry was promoting a Roxy Music concert in Chippenham in July 1972.
 He had the foresight to book the band for a low fee while they were relatively unknown.
 It was a great success.

 In 1975, Haller moved to London and formed the Rockets, recruiting guitarist Andy Colquhoun later of the Pink Fairies.

 Haller was a founding member of Wayne County & the Electric Chairs, the only constant member throughout the band's history.
 As part of the burgeoning punk scene bands were subject to gobbing and the band was forced to take a brief hiatus after Haller developed hepatitis as the result of a direct hit into his mouth.

 Wayne County & The Electric Chairs released an EP Electric Chairs 1977, plus a single on Illegal Records.
 This was followed by "Fuck Off" / "on The Crest", recorded as a single for Safari Records and supported with a European tour.
 In 1978 the band released their first, self-titled album, as well as an EP, Blatantly Offensive.
 The band performed the song "Paranoia Paradise" in the movie Jubilee, produced by Derek Jarman.
 Prior to the band's third album, Haller bought a synthesizer and began learning to play it.
 In subsequent rehearsal sessions with the group he would often play synthesizer or Farfisa organ instead of bass.
 After the band's third album, County departed, returning to the States.